Roma McLaughlin: International career

 McLaughlin has been capped for the Republic of Ireland national team.
 She made her debut in 2016, making two appearances.
 In 2017, McLaughlin was called up for Republic of Ireland's 2017 Cyprus Women's Cup squad.
 In the Cyprus Cup, she came on as an 80th minute substitute in the 2–0 victory over Czech Republic.
 In the second match, a scoreless draw against Hungary, she started the match and played 73 minutes.
 McLaughlin has also appeared for the team during the 2019 FIFA Women's World Cup qualifying cycle.

 McLaughlin also represented Republic of Ireland's under-19 team, playing in the 2017 UEFA Women's Under-19 Championship 1st qualifying round, in which Ireland beat Macedonia, Italy, and Wales.
 In March 2017, she was awarded the 2016 International Under-19 Woman's Player of the Year award during the Football Association of Ireland's International Football Awards.

+International appearances

 Personal life

 McLaughlin went to school at Moville Community College.